Incremental Load in SSIS

 WHERE Employee_ID = ?

-Within the Column Mapping, we have to assign the appropriate column name to the parameters.
+Within the Column Mapping, we must assign the appropriate column name to the parameters.

-TIP: First Question mark will be Parameter 0, Second Question mark will be Parameter 1 so on and so forth.
+TIP: First Question mark will be Parameter 0, Second Question mark will be Parameter 1, and so forth.

 Incremental Load in SSIS 15